-An influencer is someone who has influence within a niche or a community.
+An influencer is someone who has influence within a niche or a community (usually on social media).
 Because of that, they have a say and power in affecting trends and other people’s buying decisions.

 An infographic made by Invespcro shows that 40% of people purchase products used by influencers.
 An astonishing 94% of respondents claimed that they trust influencers more than their friends or relatives when making a purchase.